-The heart of the dining experience at The George Hotel can be found in the Tempus Restaurant and Bar, towards the western end of the building.
-This comes with its own entrance from George Street (as well as access from the rest of the hotel), and it seems quite likely that many people simply pop in for a meal or a drink without realising that Tempus is actually part of the George Hotel.
+Since this review was written, the hotel has changed ownership, with the result that what is said here may no longer be current.
+We hope to be able to update the review in the near future.
+The heart of the dining experience at the George Hotel can be found in the Tempus Restaurant and Bar, towards the western end of the building.
+This comes with its own entrance from George Street (as well as access from the rest of the hotel), and it seems quite likely that many people simply pop in for a meal or a drink without realising that Tempus is actually part of the hotel.
 This says a lot for the ambience and the quality of what is on offer here.
-You can read our hotel review for The George Hotel here.
+You can read our hotel review for the George Hotel here.

 It is worth noting for the sake of completeness that the hotel also has 24 hour room service; and those thinking of holding a function, event or wedding here will be reassured to hear that the George prides itself on delivering restaurant quality food in the conference and event suites.